-2) Increase parental engagement and proactive communication with teachers a passive role, parents can engage in democratic participation by actively reaching out to teachers.
+2) Increase parental engagement and proactive communication with teachers

+Parents should view themselves not only as their children's educators but also as active participants in school activities and decision-making processes.
+Instead of taking a passive role, parents can engage in democratic participation by actively reaching out to teachers.
 This collaboration allows parents to understand their roles and responsibilities in their children's English learning, including how to supervise and support their progress.
 Parents should also participate in school activities, improve their own English skills, reflect on their teaching methods, and make adjustments as needed.